Lenty/SLiCAP_python/docs/userguide/execute.rst

     - A dict with key-value pairs is assigned to **SLiCAPprotos.allResults.ivarTerms**

       - key: Name of the source (*str*)
-      - value: List with contributions to the source-referred variance (*float, sympy.Symbol, symPy.Expr*)
+      - value: List with contributions of this source to the source-referred variance (*float, sympy.Symbol, symPy.Expr*)

 - If parameter stepping is disabled: